isiahmeadows/mithril.js/design/architecture/internal-representation.md

 There are two additional arrays so things like portals can still work reasonably efficiently:

 - A resizable ready callback array cleared after every render, for `info.whenReady(callback)`.
-- A root redraw queue, for `info.redraw`, `info.render`, and friends so they don't need to wait an additional tick to operate.
+- A root redraw queue, for `info.redraw` and friends so they don't need to wait an additional tick to operate.
 This is handled internally with a resizable circular buffer.
-This is used with every recursive `render` call.
+This is also used with every recursive `render` call.

 ## Types